 - pain that radiates down one or both legs

-It’s important to find out the cause of your symptoms so they can be treated properly.
+It is important to find out the cause of your symptoms so they can be treated properly.

 Most minor back injuries get better by themselves within 6 weeks.
-Usually you won’t need any other tests or treatment.
+Usually you will not need any other tests or treatment.
 The Royal Australian and New Zealand College of Radiologists recommends that an x-ray for low back pain is only needed if you have other significant symptoms such as problems with bladder and bowel control, severe pain or weakness or numbness in one or both legs.
 For further information, visit the Choosing Wisely Australia website.

 You can help ease injuries to your back by: